 |Fearns Calculators||Barber Shop Harmony Calculator|

-|Fowler||Nautical, Twelve-Ten, Kearns & Mackay|
+|Fowler||Nautical, Artillery, Kearns & Mackay|

 |L&C Hardtmuth / Classic||10" Series III|